 The reality is that having a dedicated lawyer to protect your best interests could affect the rest of your life, including your financial well-being.
-To discuss your goals and concerns, please call us in Cincinnati at 513-548-5920 or complete our contact form.
-We offer a free initial consultation and serve clients throughout Hamilton, Warren, Clermont and the surrounding counties.
+To schedule a consultation, please call us in Cincinnati at 513-548-5920 or complete our contact form.
+We serve clients throughout Hamilton, Warren, Clermont and the surrounding counties.

 Understanding Spousal Support In Ohio

 Spousal support, also called alimony, refers to payments that are made by one spouse to the other during and sometimes after a divorce.
 The purpose of spousal support is to help the lower-income-earning spouse maintain a similar standard of living that he or she enjoyed during the marriage.